mkhussain/Cuber/README.md

 Algorithm 1: To find the nearest car
 ----------------------------------------------------------

-We can find the nearest car by looping the all values and get the distance of the car but this is not a optimal procedures.
+We can find the nearest car by looping the all car's values and get the distance of the car, but this is not a optimal procedures.
 But I have given another one apporach to find the nearest car.

 Storing the values
 ------------------